 How is it different from low-code?

 Low-code asks the BA to lay out screens, model the data, and wire actions — usually with a developer alongside.
-A Smart App asks the BA to describe the business outcome; the builder agent generates the UI, the workflow, and the KPI dashboard together.
+A Decision App asks the BA to describe the business outcome; the builder agent generates the UI, the agent, and the KPI dashboard together.

 What about approvals and audit?

-Inside your perimeter — on-prem or private cloud, on the same sovereign Citra stack.
+Inside your perimeter — in your private cloud, on the same sovereign Citra stack.
 No data egress, no foreign training, no SaaS hop.
 The published URL is served by your own deployment.